memsql/memsql-perf-tools/docs/01_intro.md

 GDB
 --------------------------------------------------------------------------------

-Amazingly, GDB continues to have features added to it.
-It marches forward against all odds.
+GDB continues to have features added to it.

 `info probes` will show the names of all STPs (statically-defined probes) in the attached binary.
 You can `enable` and `disable` probes, presumably to break